What Are the Best Exercises for Flat Feet?

 7. Foot Rolling (Massage)

-Not everything has to be about strengthening — muscle tension also contributes to discomfort.
+Not all flat feet exercises involve strengthening, muscle tension also contributes to discomfort.

 How to do it: